 5. Good for Your Brain

-Lycopene also has compelling neurological benefits.
+Lycopene also has compelling neurological benefits, and foods with it should be considered top brain foods.
 For example, treatment with lycopene has been explored as a possible option to delay the onset and progression of Alzheimer’s disease by correcting cell corruption and protecting healthy cells.
-(13) In patients who have already developed this potentially debilitating condition, lycopene counteracts future cell damage and death in the brain by interacting with specific mitochondrial interactions that, left unchecked, allow the brain to continue to suffer constant degradation.
-(14)
+In patients who have already developed this potentially debilitating condition, lycopene counteracts future cell damage and death in the brain by interacting with specific mitochondrial interactions that, left unchecked, allow the brain to continue to suffer constant degradation.

 Outside of neurological disease, there is also much concern about the presence of diets high in unhealthy fats in the Western world and how it affects cognitive development.
 Not all fats are the same, and not all of them as are as bad for you as you might expect.